opencog/generate/README.md

 to plug something in, and something to plug into it emphasizes the duality between the two.
 Connectors provide a simpler, more natural representation for joining typed classes of things together.
 To summarize: the concept of joining together connectors underpins the Curry-Howard correspondence, and the extremely broad generalizations thereof that have been discovered in modern times.

+Graph generation via syntax rules can be understood as a search of a problem space.
+However, unlike tradional path search, where the start and end-points are of the same general kind (e.g. travelling salesman) here, path is transformative: for example, from an unordered bag of semantic concepts to a grammatically correct sequence of words.
+There is no single path; rather, there is a network that bridges from one side to the other.
+Not only does it extend from the bag (the starting point) to the sentence (the end-point) but it specifically constructs a network interconnecting each of the concepts in the bag to each of the words in the sentence.

 ## Overview
 Algorithms that learn network structure, that learn grammars, need to be